 What Is Flesh and Blood?

-Flesh and Blood (FAB from here on out), is a trading card game where you are a hero, and your goal is to defeat the opposing hero.
-When I say you are a hero, I mean that you are the main character, and in fact, the only one.
+Flesh and Blood is a trading card game where you are the hero, and your goal is to defeat the opposing hero.
+When I say you are a hero, I mean that you are the main character.

-It’s a 1v1 battle to the death, and every card you play represents a weapon you use, an attack or defense action you take, and so on.
+Flesh & Blood is a 1v1 battle to the death.
+Every card you play represents a weapon you use, an attack or defense action you take, and so on.
 You aren’t summoning minions to do the fighting for you, you are getting your hands dirty yourself.
-The entire feel of the game is different from any I’ve played as a result – it’s all about tactics, sequencing, and micro-decisions in combat.
-Let’s dive in to how it works.
+The entire feel of the game is different from any other as a result – it’s all about tactics, sequencing, and micro-decisions in combat.
+Let’s dive into how it works.

 The Anatomy of a FAB Card

-- Blue cards pitch for the most but have the weakest stats.
+- Blue cards pitch for three but have the weakest stats.

 - Yellow cards are in between.

-- Red cards pitch for the least but deal the most damage.
+- Red cards pitch for one but deal the most damage.

 That generally means that you want a mix of blues to pitch and reds to play, with yellows being the most flexible but overall weakest – you’d usually rather specialize via red or blue rather than hedge via yellow.